 Every volunteer must be approved and authorized by a Sponsoring Manager (Faculty, Staff or Administration member).
 The Sponsoring Manager is responsible for all documentation, supervision and training of the Volunteer.

-Our goal should always be that of protecting volunteers from injury or illness while serving the University.
-It is important to realize that volunteers are not employees of the University, and they would normally not have the benefit of workers compensation if they were injured while working on behalf of the University.
-Also, keep in mind that a volunteer could bring a claim or lawsuit against the University and/or a faculty or staff member if the volunteer is injured and the injury is alleged to be caused from negligence by the University or its employees. (i.e. a volunteer sustains an injury in a lab, and afterwards sues the University alleging that he or she did not receive appropriate safety advice or instruction.)**
+One of our goals in utilizing volunteers is to protect the volunteers from injury or illness while serving the University.
+It is important to realize that volunteers are not employees of the University, and they would normally not have the benefit of workers compensation if they were injured while volunteering on behalf of the University.
+Also, keep in mind that a volunteer could bring a claim or lawsuit against the University and/or a faculty or staff member if the volunteer is injured and the injury is alleged to be caused from negligence by the University or its employees. (i.e. a volunteer sustains an injury in a lab, and afterwards sues the University alleging that he or she did not receive appropriate safety advice or instruction.)

-Please see the University's policy on Authorization of Volunteers in the Work Place for additional information.
+Please see the University's policy on Authorization and Engagement of Volunteers for additional information.

 Remember: Volunteers should not be placed in an unsafe situation while serving the University.
-If there is any concern that volunteers may be working in an unsafe environment or if you will be using volunteers under the age of 18, you should contact Property & Liability Risk Management to discuss the situation.
-If you have any questions, please contact Rick Schupp (rs5h or 434-924-3524) or Debbie Hinton (deh5m or 434-924-6928) in the Office of Property & Liability Risk Management.
+If there is any concern that volunteers may be volunteering in an unsafe environment or if you will be using volunteers under the age of 16, you should contact our office to discuss the situation.